larslorch/stadion/README.md

 x_pred = model.sample(subk, 100)
 params = model.param
 ```
-Currently, the following SDE model classes are implemented in `stadion.models`:
+Currently, the following SDE model classes are implemented in `stadion.models`.
+The `MLPSDE` model is a generalization of the `LinearSDE` model to
+nonlinear drift functions:

 - [`LinearSDE`](stadion/models/linear.py)
 - [`MLPSDE`](stadion/models/mlp.py)

-To support the above functionality, new model classes have to inherit from
+To support the above inference functionality, new model classes have to inherit from
 [`SDE`](stadion/sde.py) and [`KDSMixin`](stadion/inference.py)
 and implement the methods decorated with `@abstractmethod`.